 Early Retiree Reinsurance Program

-Plan Sponsor Instructions
+Plan Sponsor Application Instructions

 U.S. Department of Health and Human Services

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this information collection is INSERT NUMBER.
-The time required to complete this information collection is estimated to average 227 hours for a sponsor’s first year in the program, and 150 hours for subsequent years, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
+The valid OMB control number for this information collection is 0938-1087.
+The time required to complete this information collection is estimated to average 35 hours, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.

-HHS Form # INSERT NUMBER
+HHS Form #CMS-10321

-Early Retiree Reinsurance Program (ERRP) Plan Sponsor Instructions for Submitting an Application, Submitting Reimbursement Requests, Submitting Appeals, Reporting Data Inaccuracies, Reporting Change of Ownership, and Other information Collections
+Early Retiree Reinsurance Program (ERRP) Plan Sponsor Instructions for Completing an Application

 U.S. DEPARTMENT OF HEALTH & HUMAN SERVICES